Pacific Life insurance review 2020

 How do I get a low rate?

-Pacific Life isn’t as forthcoming as its competitors in disclosing the specific eligibility requirements for its preferred rates.
+Pacific Life doesn’t disclose the eligibility requirements for its preferred rates.

-Generally, you’ll need to be in prime health and meet guidelines that can include:
+Generally, you’ll need to be in prime health and meet these guidelines:

 - A minimal or no history of tobacco use.